nextest-rs/nextest/site/src/docs/stability/index.md

 # Stability policy

-This section contains information on how cargo-nextest will evolve in a backwards-compatible way over time.
+This section contains information on how cargo-nextest will maintain backwards compatibility over time.

 ## The cargo-nextest binary

-The cargo-nextest binary follows [semantic versioning](https://semver.org/), where the [public API](https://semver.org/#spec-item-1) consists of exactly the following:
+The cargo-nextest binary follows [semantic versioning](https://semver.org/), with its [public API](https://semver.org/#spec-item-1) defined as exactly:

 1. command-line arguments, options and flags
 2. [machine-readable output](../machine-readable/index.md)